arkoinad/autopaste/Readme.md

 # Autopaste.el

-The program is to used to automatically paste contents from the clipboard in Macos.
+The package is to automatically paste contents from the clipboard in Macos.

 ## Roadmap
 - Support clipboard paste on Linux.